harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

  ![2](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/70a23731-049c-4b9c-bf41-cf0aba199d34)

- The application has now been successfully pushed and is available in the Azure Repos.
+ - The application has now been successfully pushed and is available in the Azure Repos, making it readily available for further development and collaboration.

  ![4](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/96b5b752-e9ca-491a-a8b1-4dd95594dfb3)

  ## Create a Continuous Integration Pipeline.
-  - Using the classic editor to create a Continuous Integration Pipeline.
+  - Using the classic editor to create a Continuous Integration pipeline, which allows for seamless integration of code changes, automated builds, and continuous delivery of the application.

  ![5](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/88eca3c7-c6a5-44d7-885c-7641445c00cc)